New San Francisco center to share classical music with all

 The glass design starkly contrasts the imposing neoclassical columns featured in the nearby War Memorial and Performing Arts Center, home to the city’s opera and ballet companies.
 The center, named after the late venture capitalist and donor William K. Bowes, Jr., is also walking distance to the conservatory and performance halls for SFJAZZ and the San Francisco Symphony.

-The top floor performance space where Ma and pianist Garrick Ohlsson played the music of Chopin overlooks City Hall and the bustling traffic on Van Ness Avenue.
+A penthouse performance space where Ma and pianist Garrick Ohlsson played the music of Chopin overlooks City Hall and the bustling traffic on Van Ness Avenue.
+Thick glass walls allow natural light to pour in and keep out noise and vibration from the street.

+“These two performance spaces I think will be magical for years to come,” said Mark Cavagnero, the building’s architect.
+“They’ll showcase the student work and professional musicians’ work and allow the public in.
+They will also showcase the city and the conservatory’s proud role within in.”

 Construction was allowed to move forward during the pandemic to meet the city’s housing shortage.
-About 20 tenants of an old apartment building previously on the site were offered rent-controlled units in the new building, and more than 400 students as well as faculty members have already moved in.
+The conservatory paid to move out residents of a 27-unit apartment building previously on the site, covered their expenses temporarily and offered to move them into rent-controlled housing in the new building.
+More than 400 students and faculty members have also moved in.

 Mayor London Breed called the center a “true jewel” for the city and said she supported the project since its inception “not just because of the amazing concert halls where you could have these experiences with these incredible views, but because it provided an opportunity to help students.”